LostArtefacts/TRX/docs/06-lua/2-reference/6-MUSIC.md

     Plays the track once but prevents retriggering if it's already playing.
 - `trx.music.PlayMode.DELAY`
     Schedules the track for later playback without starting it immediately.
+- `trx.music.PlayMode.OVERLAY`
+    Schedules the track on top of current music track.